chentodd/simple_motor_controller/README.md

 - [ ] Check S-curve motion interpolation, implement it on the board
 - [ ] Test IMU, read IMU settings
 - [ ] Create UI that reads controlled data and sends command to the board
+- [ ] Add a position control loop to minimize position error between actual position and interpolated position